oracle-livelabs/adb/adb-loki/install-loki/install-loki.md

 ### Prerequisites

-- A compute instance in the same VCN/subnet as your ADB-D
+- A compute instance in the same VCN/subnet as your Autonomous AI Database
 - SSH access to the compute instance (via bastion or direct)

-> **Already have Loki installed?** If Loki is already running on your compute instance, skip to Lab 2.
+**Already have Loki installed?** If Loki is already running on your compute instance, skip to Lab 2.

 ## Task 1: SSH Into the Compute Instance